dru-r/portfolio/docs/p1/ao3-dbh-scrape.md

 # Details of the scrape process

 Large social media sites like Twitter and Reddit typically have some form of easy-to-use API to collect data from.
 Archiveofourown.org (AO3) doesn't have one.
 Thankfully, [scraping isn't against its TOS](https://archiveofourown.org/tos_faq).
 To collect my dataset, I relied on the requests and bs4 libraries (and respectful delay times between each request).
-I selected the Detroit: Become Human fandom due to my familairity with the fandom, and its smaller relative size (so easier testing, etc.) compared to long-running fandoms like Harry Potter.<br>
+I selected the Detroit: Become Human fandom due to my familiarity with the fandom, and its smaller relative size (so easier testing, etc.) compared to long-running fandoms like Harry Potter.<br>
 <br>
 ![image](/imgs/ao3dbh-may2022capture.JPG)
 <br>